ashrafulalam005/Dots-and-Boxes-game-with-python/README.md

 <br>

-# Screenshots of the application
+# Screenshots of the gameplay 🖼️
 <br>

 ## Before Starting